2022 WDF World Darts Championship: Format and qualifiers

 All boys that will be under the age of 18 on 9 January 2022 shall be eligible to play in the 2022 Lakeside WDF Boys World Championship tournaments.
 The semi-finals and final of the tournament shall be played at the Lakeside Country Club, Frimley Green, England as a part of the 2022 WDF World Darts Championships tournament.

-Qualifying criteria is as follows (cut-off date 4 December 2021):
+Qualifying criteria are as follows (cut-off date 4 December 2021):